sarkerJ/Weekly-Planner/README.md

 * Pleased with the amount of work I have achieved in one sprint but I think I spent too long trying to fix small issues which could have been easily avoided if I had named certain parts differently or put more attention to what I was doing
 * When creating methods I need to always consider whether exceptions testing are required.
 This is something I found out later as I marked certain User Stories as complete but then had issues with some of the other work afterwards which related back to exception handling.
 * In the Next Sprint I need do some quick small refactoring of the code as some parts are repeated or could be put under a switch case
+* In the Next Sprint I have to add a User Story to deal with duplicate Activities, something which I hadn't considered earlier

 ---